isomerpages/nlb-nas-corporate/_outreach/Laws of Our Land.md

 <p>Yes there is one which can be found at this link: (<a href="https://www.nlb.gov.sg/main/about-us/press-room-and-publications/media-releases/2024/Landmark-Laws-that-Shaped-Our-Nation" rel="noopener noreferrer nofollow" target="_blank">Here</a>)</p>
 <p><strong>Q2.
 What are the exhibition’s opening hours?
 Are you closed during public holidays?</strong>
 </p>
-<p>The National Gallery and the Laws of Our Land exhibition remain open during
+<p>The National Gallery and the <em>Laws of Our Land</em> exhibition remain
-all public holidays, from 10.00am to 7.00pm daily.
+open during all public holidays, from 10am to 7pm daily.
 Admission and ticket sales end 30 minutes before closing time.</p>
 <p><strong>Q3.
 Do I need to purchase a Gallery Pass to enter the exhibition?</strong>
 </p>
-<p>Admission to the exhibition requires a General Admission pass to National
-Gallery Singapore, which is free for Singaporeans and Permanent Residents.
+<p>The exhibition is free admission for all.
+No admission tickets are needed.
 National Gallery Singapore is open daily from 10am to 7pm.
 Please visit
 <a href="https://www.nationalgallery.sg/admissions" rel="noopener noreferrer nofollow" target="_blank">https://www.nationalgallery.sg/admissions</a>for more information.</p>
 <p><strong>Q4.
 Are there guided tours of the exhibition?</strong>